FlyingPig525/KotlinFire/README.md

 ```
 *Example code using a variable with the value of a `VarItem` to easily insert the same item in a code block*

-Each method in a code block category has documentation parsed directly from the [CodeClient](https://github.com/DFOnline/CodeClient)
+Each method in a code block category has documentation parsed directly from the df
 action dump.

 You can also provide a name and type, function or process, to the `Template` constructor.
 These default to